 Near Bello Horizonte

-Diamondine, heritage of three centuries ago
+Diamondine, the heritage of three centuries ago

-Diamantina, from the top of its 300 years, has a rich and well preserved architectural, cultural and natural heritage.
+Diamantina, from the top of its 300 years, has a rich and well-preserved architectural, cultural, and natural heritage.
 Its origin, in the first half of the 18th century, is related to the exploitation of gold and diamond.
 The name Diamantina is a reference to the enormous amount of diamonds extracted in the region.
 In 1999, Diamantina received from UNESCO the title of Cultural Heritage of Humanity.

 Must-see walks around Diamantina include the villages of Milho Verde (on the Camino Real) and the Parque Estadual do Biribiri, with cave paintings and beautiful waterfalls.
 The Metropolitan Cathedral of Santo Antônio da Sé, famous for its baroque side altars, is another Diamantina attraction.